ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Global Convergence and Complexity Analysis

-A few remarks are in order regarding these probability lower bounds, as well as other quantities in our analysis.
+Having proved Lemma~\ref{lem:incs}, we see that the following assumption plays a key role in the analysis. \begin{assumption} The probability lower bounds $\alpha$ and $\beta$ that appear in Assumptions~\ref{a:m2} and~\ref{a:c} satisfy \eqref{eq:p1} and \eqref{eq:p2}. \end{assumption} Remarks concerning the different quantities in our analysis are warranted. \begin{remark}[Deterministic Computed Reduction] The limit $\beta\to 1$ corresponds to the computed reduction being accurate with probability one.
+That is, $P(\overline{\mathcal{J}_k}) = 0$ for all $k$, in which case we can take $c_1=c_2=0$ in Assumption~\ref{a:new}.
+Condition \eqref{eq:p2} is then satisfied with $\Theta = (1-\nu)(1-\gamma^{-2})$ and \eqref{eq:p1} reduces to $\alpha\ge 1/2$, i.e., to models being more accurate more often than not. \end{remark}

-\begin{remark}[Computed Reduction] The limit $\beta\to 1$ corresponds to the computed reduction being accurate with probability one.
-That is, $P(\overline{J_k}) = 0$ for all $k$, in which case we can take $c_1=c_2=0$ in Assumption~\ref{a:new}.
-Consequently, \eqref{eq:p2} is satisfied with $\Theta = (1-\nu)(1-\gamma^{-2})$ and \eqref{eq:p1} reduces to $\alpha\ge 1/2$, i.e., to models being more accurate more often than not. \end{remark}
+\begin{remark}[Computing $\alpha$ and $\beta$] Though $\alpha$ and $\beta$ that satisfy Assumption~\ref{a:ab} always exist, it can be difficult to determine numerical values for them since \eqref{eq:p1} and \eqref{eq:p2} depend on quantities like the Lipschitz constant of $\nabla f$ and the model Hessian bound.
+These values can be viewed as guidelines for understanding what can prevent convergence.
+Nevertheless, we did not find it a difficult practical issue in our computational results. \end{remark}

-\begin{remark}[Lipschitz Constant] Another limit worth considering is that of $L$, the Lipschitz constant of $\nabla f$, diverging to $\infty$.
-The quantity $\zeta$ is proportional to $\kef$, which is in turn proportional to $L$.
-(See \eqref{eq:zeta} and \eqref{eq:kef} for the definition of $\zeta$ and $\kef$, respectively.)
-The right-hand side of \eqref{eq:p1} therefore converges to a constant as $L\to\infty$, in which case that restriction on $\alpha$ and $\beta$ stabilizes.
+\begin{remark}[Lipschitz Constant] Consider the limit of $L$, the Lipschitz constant of $\nabla f$, diverging to $\infty$.
+The quantity $\zeta$ is proportional proportional to $L$.
+(See \eqref{eq:zeta} and \eqref{eq:kef} for the definition of $\zeta$.)
+It follows that right-hand side of \eqref{eq:p1} converges to a constant as $L\to\infty$, in which case that restriction on $\alpha$ and $\beta$ approaches a finite number.
 In contrast, the growth of the right-hand side of \eqref{eq:p2} is unbounded as $L\to\infty$, which drives $1-\beta$ and $(1-\alpha)c_2$ to zero.
-Of note is that we have defined $\kef$ pessimistically to govern the error of accurate predicted reductions in the worst case.
-When $M_k\equiv f$, for instance, we can take $\kef=0$, which is independent of $L$. \end{remark}
+Thus, as $L$ increases the computed reductions must be sufficiently accurate often because otherwise the increase from a poor step could be large. \end{remark}